iotrvc/Project3/README.md

 // This #include statement was automatically added by the Particle IDE.
 #include "Adafruit_DHT_Particle.h"
 #include "blynk.h"
-// DHT humidity/temperature sensors
+// Example testing sketch for various DHT humidity/temperature sensors
-// Written by Chuck Konkol
+// Written by ladyada, public domain

 #define DHTPIN D2     // what pin we're connected to